khaledchoucri/sme-bi-course-application/README.md

   - The **initial file**: what the learner will begin with
   - The **solution file**: what a correct solution would look like after completing the instruction

-In our [Power BI and Tableau courses](https://learn.datacamp.com/courses?technologies=Tableau&technologies=Power%20BI), you will be able to find a many virtual machine exercises that test a variety of skills.
+In our [Power BI and Tableau courses](https://learn.datacamp.com/courses?technologies=Tableau&technologies=Power%20BI), you will be able to find many virtual machine exercises that test a variety of skills.

 To create your two VM exercises, complete the template `vm-exercises.md`.